Eddie Nolan

-Edward William Nolan (born 5 August 1988) is an Irish professional footballer who plays as a full-back or centre-back for League of Ireland Premier Division club Waterford.
+Edward William Nolan (born 5 August 1988) is an Irish former professional footballer who played as a full-back or centre-back.

-Nolan has previously played for Blackburn Rovers, Stockport County, Hartlepool United, Preston North End, Sheffield Wednesday, York City and Blackpool.
+During his career Nolan played for Blackburn Rovers, Stockport County, Hartlepool United, Preston North End, Sheffield Wednesday, Scunthorpe United, York City, Blackpool, Crewe Alexandra, Motherwell and Waterford.

-Nolan has played internationally for the Republic of Ireland 12 times at under-21 and once at B level.
-Nolan made his senior international debut in May 2009.
+Nolan has played internationally for the Republic of Ireland 12 times at under-21, once at B level and 3 times at senior level, all 3 coming in 2009.

 Club career

 Blackburn Rovers

 Born in Waterford, County Waterford, Nolan started his career with English club Blackburn Rovers in their youth team.
 He signed a professional contract on 12 September 2005.
 He made his first-team debut in the UEFA Cup tie against AS Nancy on 13 December 2006, coming on as a substitute for Andy Todd.
 Despite being a promising footballer who could get first-team football at Blackburn Rovers in the future, Nolan never made another Blackburn Rovers appearance again.

 On 19 March 2007 he signed a one-month loan with Stockport County.
 Nolan made his Stockport County debut, in a 2–1 loss against Bristol Rovers on 20 March 2007.
 Nolan went on to make four appearances for Stockport County.

 On 22 November 2007, Nolan joined Hartlepool United on loan.
 Nolan made his Hartlepool United debut on 24 November 2007, in a 2–1 loss against Gillingham.
 After making eleven appearances, Nolan then returned to Ewood Park following a two-month loan spell with Hartlepool.